 does not partake of the solidity of earth, the liquidity of water, the

-radiance of fire, the windiness of wind … nor of the divinity of the devas
+radiance of fire, the windiness of wind.

-(The Island, pg.
+~ M 49.25 (The Island, pg.
 148)